 INTRODUCTION

-Yes, I’ve did it!
-Finally I’ve designed and made a portable gamma ray counter based uppon CdWO4 or CsI(Tl) scintillator coupled to a 6x6mm SiPM.
-It will be very usefull, connected via Bluetooth with my mobile phone, to find radioactive stuff at antique fairs and second hand stores.
-Let’s find some radium painted clocks!
-The key point is that it should had to be small enought to fit a pocket, with a rechargeable LiPo battery and USB-C connector for practicity.
-Scintillator crystal give it an unbeatable sensibility: at first I’ve prototyped it with CsI(Tl) but, in order to get it smaller, I’ve choosed CdWO4.
-This kind of material thanks to it’s huge density can be as sensible as Csi(Tl) with a lower volume.
+Yes, I did it!
+Finally, I’ve designed and created a portable gamma-ray counter based on either a CdWO4 or CsI(Tl) scintillator, coupled with a 6x6mm SiPM.
+It will be very useful, connected via Bluetooth to my mobile phone, for detecting radioactive items at antique fairs and second-hand stores.
+Let’s find some radium-painted clocks!
+The crucial aspect was to make it small enough to fit in a pocket, including a rechargeable LiPo battery and a USB-C connector for practicality.
+The scintillator crystal provides unbeatable sensitivity: initially, I prototyped it with CsI(Tl), but to make it smaller, I chose CdWO4.
+This material, thanks to its high density, can be as sensitive as CsI(Tl) but with a smaller volume.

-This project is not open source, I will share the schematic and the Android App example made with App Inventor, you can download it here: p9A0i_bluetooth_dinamico
+Although this project is not open source, I will share the schematic and an example Android App created with App Inventor.
+You can download it here: p9A0i_bluetooth_dinamico

 COPYRIGHT NOTICE

-You can build your own version of the circuit/software for your and only your persona use, taking example from my schematic or copying it.
+You are welcome to build your own version of the circuit/software for personal use only, either by taking inspiration from my schematic or by copying it.

-You cannot make a commercial product without infranging my Copyright (C) Papadopol Lucian Ioan 2021 All rights reserved.
+However, you cannot create a commercial product without infringing on my copyright. © Papadopol Lucian Ioan 2021.
+All rights reserved.

 GENERAL SCHEMATIC

-This is the general schematic so you can give a general idea of it.
-Next sections will explain in detail some key parts of it.
+This is the general schematic, provided to give you an overview of the design.
+The following sections will explain some key parts of it in detail.

-Regarding LiPo charger and Bluetooth module there is almost nothing to say.
+Regarding the LiPo charger and Bluetooth module, there’s almost nothing special to mention.
 They are standard building blocks.
-Voltage regulators, one is always working to feed the MCU.
-The second one is controlled by MCU in order to activate/deactivate Bluetooth, op-amp chain an bias supply.
+Regarding voltage regulators, one is always operational to power the MCU.
+The second one is controlled by the MCU to activate or deactivate the Bluetooth, the op-amp chain, and the bias supply.

 SiPM bias PSU